-No. 22 Kansas State routs No. 9 Oklahoma State, 48-0 - NewsBreak
+No. 22 Kansas State Routs No. 9 Oklahoma State, 48-0 - NewsBreak

 The biggest question surrounding Kansas State was the health of its own quarterback, Adrian Martinez, who played just four snaps in last week’s loss to TCU because of a knee injury.
 And while he warmed up with the starters Saturday, it was the veteran backup Howard who headed out to the field on the opening possession of the game.

-“Adrian didn't feel like he was 100 percent confident in what he was going to be able to do,” Klieman said, “and I appreciate that because he's a team player.
-We knew we would be good either way.”

-Howard's fourth TD throw — also to Warner and also on third down — was a short screen that turned into a 41-yard strike.
-And the final touchdown of the half, after Oklahoma State stuffed Kansas State twice at the goal line, went to Vaughn with just 11 seconds left and made it 35-0 at halftime.
+Howard’s fourth TD throw, also to Warner and also on third down, traveled about 10 yards through the air on a screen, but ended up going for 41 yards.
+And the final touchdown of the half, after Oklahoma State had stuffed Kansas State twice at the goal line, was a quick out to Vaughn with just 11 seconds left before halftime.

-Their opening drive ended with a fourth-down incompletion.
+Their opening drive ended on fourth down when Sanders threw incomplete.
 The next ended in a punt, and the next when Oklahoma State wide receiver Brennan Presley fumbled the ball away on the first play.
-The Cowboys punted twice more in the half around an interception, when Sanders overthrew everyone but the Kansas State defense.
+The Cowboys punted twice more in the half around an interception, when Sanders overthrew everyone over the middle but the Kansas State defense.

+The Wildcats not only led 35-0 at the break, they controlled the ball nearly two-thirds of the half and had a 350-112 edge in total offense.
+Howard had thrown for 224 yards, Vaughn had run for 121 and Warner had 97 yards receiving.

 The only question in the second half was whether the Wildcats would keep the Cowboys off the scoreboard.